Riga – St George’s Church

 History

 St. George’s Church was built at the beginning of the 13th century on the initiative of the Order of Livonian Brothers of the Sword as the chapel of the first castle, or rather the order’s court.
-It was mentioned in 1209, when the orders clerk Wickbertus killed master Wenno von Rohrbach and priest Johannes, and then fled from the scene of the crime to the chapel (“fugientem eum a domo in capellam”).
+The church was recorded in 1209, when the chronicler Henry the Latvian described how a monastic official, Wickbertus, killed Master Wenno von Rohrbach and priest Johannes, and then fled the scene of the crime to the chapel (“fugientem eum a domo in capellam”).

 Architecture